• Skip to primary navigation

 • Heat the cooking oil in a soup pot.

-• Put-in the patola and cook for 1 minute.
+• Add the patola and cook for 1 minute.

-• Pour-in the water.
-Let boil.
-Simmer for 3 to 5 minutes.
+• Pour in the water, let it boil, then simmer for 3 to 5 minutes.

-• Add salt and pepper to taste.
-Put-in the green onions.
+• Season with salt and pepper to taste.
+Add the green onions.

 • Share and enjoy!